We've independently reviewed this article to make sure it's as accurate as we can make it.

 Step 2: Identify the Tripped Circuit Breaker

-Go to your circuit breaker box, open it and locate the tripping circuit breaker.
-Circuit boxes are usually positioned in an open area away from elements and obstructions.
-Most boxes are enclosed in a small metal plate with a simple lock.
+Go to your circuit breaker box, open it, and locate the tripped circuit breaker switch.
+In my experience, circuit boxes are typically positioned in an open area away from elements and obstructions.
+Most circuit boxes are enclosed in a small metal plate with a simple lock.

 Step 3: Test Your Circuit Breaker